 What does the law require?

 The best place to start is the Health and Safety at Work Etc. Act 1974.
 Section 2(1) requires every employer to ensure, so far as is reasonably practicable, the health, safety, and welfare of all his employees.
 Section 2(2) then goes on to specifically identify provision and maintenance of plant and systems; use, handling, storage and transport of articles and substances; provision of information, instruction, training, and supervision; access and egress and a safe and healthy environment.
-Section 3 extends these duties to cover persons not in their employ, but who might be affected, and Section 4 deals with shared premises and working on other employers’ premises.
+Section 3 extends these duties to cover persons, not in their employment, but who might be affected.
+Section 4 deals with shared premises and working on other employers’ premises.

 Employees are not ‘let off the hook’, they too have responsibilities in law.
 Section 7 requires employees to take due regards for their own health and safety and the health and safety of others who are affected by their ‘acts’ or ‘omissions’ at work.
 They must also co-operate with their employer so far as is necessary to permit compliance.
 Section 8, an often-undervalued aspect of the Act, compels persons not to ‘intentionally or recklessly interfere with or misuse anything provided in the interest of health, safety or welfare’.

 Using the company as a protective shield for the actions of an individual or group of persons is not permitted by the Health and Safety at Work Etc. Act 1974.
 Section 37 clarifies that where an offence committed by a ‘body corporate’ is proven to have been committed with the consent or connivance of, or have been attributed to any neglect on the part of any director, manager, secretary or other similar officer of the body corporate then they, as well as the body corporate, shall be guilty of that offence and shall be liable to be prosecuted.
 Vitally important is the inclusion of the statement ‘or a person who was purporting to act in any such capacity’.